mkisantal/backboned-unet/README.md

 ### WIP

-So far VGG and ResNet backbones have been implemented.
+So far VGG, ResNet and DenseNet backbones have been implemented.